zoro16/devops-aws/docs/9-AutoScaling-our-API-Service-and-Infrastructure.md

       * `ulimit -n 10000`
       * example `ab -n 10000 -c 500 http://vpcity-alb-1049916510.ap-southeast-1.elb.amazonaws.com/`

-* AutoScaling ECS Container Instances
+## AutoScaling ECS Container Instances
   * We are going to make 4 Alarms in CloudWatch
     a.
 CPU Utilization Above the threshold
     b.
 CPU Reservation Above the threshold
     c.
 CPU Utilization Below the threshold
     d.
 CPU Reservation Below the threshold

-  1. CPU Reservation Above the threshold
+  --1.
+CPU Reservation Above the threshold
-     * From CloudWatch `Alarms -> Create Alarm -> ClusterName`
+     1. From CloudWatch `Alarms -> Create Alarm -> ClusterName`
-     * Select `our ClusterName with CPUResevation -> Next`
+     2. Select `our ClusterName with CPUResevation -> Next`
-     * Give a verbose name and description
+     3. Give a verbose name and description
-     * set the thershold
+     4. set the thershold
-     * click create
+     5. click create

-  * Repeat #1 for b,c, and d
+  * Repeat #1 for b,c, and d `CloudWatch Alarms`

   * Now head to `EC2 -> Auto Scaling Groups`
   * Select our Auto Scaling Group `vpcity-api-autoscaling-group`